clarkio/clarkio.github.io/src/pages/media.md

 ---
 layout: ../layouts/BaseLayout.astro
 title: 'Media'
-description: "Videos, podcasts and other media in which clarkio has either created or had some involvement in."
+description: 'Videos, podcasts and other media in which clarkio has either created or had some involvement in.'
 keywords: 'clarkio, media, videos, podcasts, livestreams, articles, blogs, courses'
 ---